 Integrated payment gateways

-An integrated payment gateway is a service that allows you to embed the payment page into your own website.
-This means that the customer never has to leave your website to enter their payment information.
+An integrated payment gateway allows you to embed the payment page into your own website.
+This means customers never have to leave your site to enter their payment information.

-Integrated payment gateways are often used by larger businesses because they offer more security, scalability and flexibility than hosted payment gateways.
-Additionally, integrated payment gateways typically have lower transaction fees than hosted payment gateways.
+Integrated payment gateways are often used by larger agencies because they offer more security, scalability and flexibility than hosted payment gateways.
+Additionally, integrated payment gateways typically provide better conversion rates since customers stay on your branded site throughout the process.

 The downside of integrated payment gateways is that they can be more difficult to set up and require some programming knowledge.
 But this isn’t always the case—customer billing solutions such as SPP make the integration process as simple as clicking a few buttons.